hanafiqp/hanafiqp/README.md

 ### Hi there 👋

 - 🍎 I'm interested in becoming an iOS developer
-- ⚡ Fun fact: I am a single fighter in coding and real life.
+- ⚡ Fun fact: I am a single fighter in coding not in real life.
 - 📫 How to reach me: [hanafiqp](https://hanafiqp.framer.website/)